opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/discovery-gateway-settings.md

 ## Discovery settings

 The discovery process is used when a cluster is formed.
-It consists of discovering nodes, electing a cluster manager node, and publishing cluster state when the state is updated.
+It consists of discovering nodes and electing a cluster manager node.
 OpenSearch supports the following discovery settings:

 - `discovery.seed_hosts` (Static, list): The list of hosts that perform discovery when a node is started.
 The default list of hosts is `["127.0.0.1", "[::1]"]`.